eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 - **Integration Methods:**
     - HTTP-based APIs: For modern systems, RESTful APIs over HTTPS are supported, ensuring secure data transmission.
     - Legacy System Adapters: A library or middleware component is provided to interface with legacy systems.
-- **Complexity:** Typically, a separate issuer must be provided for each authentic or trusted third-party data source, as each issuer is required to implement a distinct business process tailored to the respective data source.
+- **Complexity:**  Typically, a separate implementation must be provided for each authentic or trusted third-party data source, as each Attestation Provider is required to implement a distinct business process tailored to the respective data source.

 ### 4.3.2 Attestation Provider and Age Verification App Instance interface
 This interface is used by the AVI to communicate with the AP in order to receive